MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/overview-dataflows-across-power-platform-dynamics-365.md

 [!INCLUDE [CDS note](../includes/cc-data-platform-banner.md)]

 Dataflows are a self-service, cloud-based, data preparation technology.
-Dataflows enable customers to ingest, transform, and load data into Microsoft Dataverse environments, Power BI workspaces, or your organization's Azure Data Lake Storage<!--Here and throughout the dataflows folder, I've made this edit to "Data Lake Storage."
-Please see the edit notes attached to task 1983193.--> account.
+Dataflows enable customers to ingest, transform, and load data into Microsoft Dataverse environments, Power BI workspaces, or your organization's Azure Data Lake Storage account.
 Dataflows are authored by using Power Query, a unified data connectivity and preparation experience already featured in many Microsoft products, including Excel and Power BI.
 Customers can trigger dataflows to run either on demand or automatically on a schedule; data is always kept up to date.

 ## Dataflows can be created in multiple Microsoft products